Title :"Regional Programme to improve national and regional locust management in Caucasus and Central Asia"

 Following requests for assistance from Caucasian and Central Asian countries to improve locust management, a process was initiated by FAO in 2007 for assessing needs and launching a regional preventive approach.

-During the recently-held Regional Consultation on Locust Management in Caucasus and Central Asia (27-30 October 2009, Almaty, Kazakhstan), the concerned countries agreed on a five-year regional programme for improving national and regional locust management.
+During the recently-held Regional Consultation on Locust Management in Caucasus and Central Asia (27-30 October 2009, Almaty, Kazakhstan), the concerned countries agreed on a regional Programme for improving national and regional locust management.
 Its objectives and main strategic lines were defined and translated into results to be achieved.
 Related activities and inputs as well as the responsibilities of the various stakeholders were also discussed and agreed on.

 The strategic objective is to reduce occurrence and intensity of locust outbreaks in Caucasus and Central Asia, thus limiting threat or damage to crops and rangelands and safeguarding rural population food security and livelihood, as well as minimizing impact on human health and the environment.
 The immediate objective is to improve national and regional locust management in ten countries of Caucasus, Central Asia and adjacent areas.